cerndb/dist-keras/README.md

 ## Introduction

-Distributed Keras is a distributed deep learning framework built on top of Apache Spark and Keras.
-We designed the framework in such a way that a developer could implement a new distributed optimizer with ease, thus enabling a person to focus on research.
-Several distributed methods are supported, such as, but not restricted to, the training of **ensemble models**, and **data parallel** models.
+Distributed Keras is a distributed deep learning framework built op top of Apache Spark and Keras.
+We designed the framework in such a way that a new distributed optimizer could be implemented with ease, thus enabling a person to focus on research.
+Several distributed methods are supported, such as, but not restricted to, the training of **ensembles** and models using **data parallel** methods.

-As discussed above, most methods are implemented as data parallel models.
-Data parallel models, as described in [[3]](http://papers.nips.cc/paper/4687-large-scale-distributed-deep-networks.pdf), is a learning paradigm where multiple replicas of a model are used to optimize a single objective.
-Using data parallelism, we are able to significantly increase the training time of the model.
-Depending on the parametrization, we are able to achieve better model performance compared to a more common training approach (e.g., like the [SingleTrainer](#single-trainer) implementation), and yet, spending less time on the training of the model.
+Most distributed optimizers this framework provides are data parallel methods.
+A data parallel method, as described in [[1]](http://papers.nips.cc/paper/4687-large-scale-distributed-deep-networks.pdf), is a learning paradigm where multiple replicas of a single model are used to optimize a single objective.
+Using this approach, we are able to dignificantly reduce the training time of a model.
+Depending on the parametrization, we also observed that it is possible to achieve better statistical model performance compared to a more traditional approach (e.g., like the [SingleTrainer](#single-trainer) implementation), and yet, spending less wallclock time on the training of the model.
+However, this is subject to further research.

-**Attention**: We recommend reading the [workflow](https://github.com/JoeriHermans/dist-keras/blob/master/examples/workflow.ipynb) notebook.
+**Attention**: We recommend reading the [workflow](https://github.com/JoeriHermans/dist-keras/blob/master/examples/workflow.ipynb) Jupyter notebook.
 This includes a complete description of the problem, how to use it, preprocess your data with Apache Spark, and a performance evaluation of all included distributed optimizers.

 ## Installation